jmohr/compago/README.md

 Compago is a framework for simple command-line parsing in Python.
 Compago provides a simple framework and set of decorators to allow you to quickly and easily define a set of commands within a script.
-For those familiar with Ruby's Thor, Compago fills a similar niche.

-This project was inspired by the excellent Flask-Script extension for Flask, but has been entirely rewritten to remove all Flask dependencies.
+While there are other (more full featured) libraries available to do argument parsing -- notably the Click library -- Compago can still be useful because it has **no external dependencies<sup>\*</sup>** and it is **pure, unadulterated Python**.
+This makes it easier to package and distribute with your scripts.

+<sup>\*</sup> Unless you are using Python 2.6 or older, in which case it
+needs the `argparse` library.

 See also:
   - http://packages.python.org/Flask-Script/